HHS/OPRE-OPS/docs/how_we_work.md

 ### Tech Lead role

-Amy Mok will act as our Tech Lead for this project, with backup support from Alex Soble and Carly Jugler.
+Amy Mok (AM) will act as our Tech Lead for this project, with backup support from Alex Soble (ARS) and Carly Jugler (CJ).

 ### Table of responsibilities